SudTechnology/hello-sud-plus-android/project/QuickStart/README_en.md

 # 6. Other Considerations
 - For initial integration, please choose the appropriate SDK based on the game you want to integrate.
 You can find the SDK here: [SudMGPSDK](https://github.com/SudTechnology/sud-mgp-android/blob/main/README_en.md).
-- If you need to use the ASR multilingual recognition capability, simply add  implementation 'tech.sud.mgp:SudASR:1.3.1.1127'  to your project's build.gradle.
-This will enable multilingual recognition for languages such as English, German, Arabic, and more.
 - If your project has resource obfuscation enabled, please add the following items to the proguard whitelist:
     <details>
     <summary>Resource obfuscation whitelist list</summary>